polkadot-developers/substrate-developer-hub.github.io/docs/overview/low-level-data-format.md

   "title": "Vectors (lists, series, sets)"
 }
 [/block]
-A collection of same-typed values is encoded prefixed with a *compact* encoding of the number of items, followed by each item's encoding concatenated in turn.
+A collection of same-typed values is encoded, prefixed with a *compact* encoding of the number of items, followed by each item's encoding concatenated in turn.
 [block:api-header]
 {
   "title": "Tuples and Structures"